Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

 **Definitions in CXS Entries**
 Some entries with a `cxs` field include both a functional label and a definition of the headword.
 For example, the entry for "baloney" (a less common spelling of "bologna") has a `cxs` field as
-well as a definition and functional label.
+well as a definition and a functional label.
 Others, like the entry for "flavour," do not include
 a definition; instead, the headword is defined only in the entry for the CXT, which means that
-the app must send another API request with the CXT as the search term.
+the app must send another API request with the CXT as the search term to retrieve its definition.

 ### Responses to Queries with Invalid Search Terms
 If the search term sent to Merriam-Webster's Collegiate® Dictionary with Audio API is not in
-the dictionary, the API will return a list of spelling suggestions or an empty list rather
+the dictionary, the API will return a list of spelling suggestions or an empty list rather than a
-than a full JSON response.
-In those cases, the app will return an error message to the user;
+full JSON response.
+In those cases, the app will return an error message to the user; if
-if spelling suggestions are available, it will return those too.
+spelling suggestions are available, it will return those too.

 ## Parsing the JSON
 The `start_parsing` function sorts all relevant entries in an API response into four categories,